 The MA in history is intended as a terminal degree that will prepare our students for careers in teaching, research, archives or museums, or business.
 Students who have been admitted to the PhD program in history earn the MA on the way to the PhD.
-Students admitted to the MA program who desire to advance to doctoral studies must apply for admission to be considered for the PhD program.
+Students admitted to the MA program may apply to the PhD program, but enrollment in the MA program does not confer an advantage in the PhD admissions process.

 MA students must take eight courses (32 credits), usually taken as four courses (16 credits) per semester, to satisfy the requirements for the degree.
 The Department of History aims to familiarize graduate students with historiographical and methodological paradigms in fields beyond their own area of interest.
 All students in the MA program are thus required to take the following four courses: